alfredoFerreiraAssis/alfredoFerreiraAssis.github.io/_posts/dyplesher/2020-10-24-dyplesher.md

 Then I found the page "AddPlugin" and tried to add some files to see its response
 ### Exploit
 ![addPlugin](/assets/img/dyplesher/dyplesher18.png)
-It has to be a .jar file, so... after remember my java lessons and google some things I coded one that allows me to use SSH
+It has to be a .jar file.
+So, after remember my java lessons and google some things, I coded one that allows me to use SSH
 ![.java](/assets/img/dyplesher/dyplesher19.png)
 Logged as MinatoTW
 ![ssh](/assets/img/dyplesher/dyplehser20.png)